-FIELD ТҮРЕ EXPLANATION subtype number afterdisplaypenalty, beforedisplaypenalty, equationnumberpenalty, finalpenalty, linebreakpenalty, linepenalty, noadpenalty, orphan- penalty, userpenalty and wordpenalty attr penalty node number list of attributes the penalty value
+FIELD ТҮРЕ EXPLANATION subtype number afterdisplaypenalty, beforedisplaypenalty, equationnumberpenalty, finalpenalty, linebreakpenalty, linepenalty, mathpostpenalty, mathprepenalty, orphanpenalty, userpenalty and wordpenalty

 The subtypes are just informative and T_EX itself doesn't use them.
-When you run into an linebreakpenalty you need to keep in mind that it's a accumulation of club, widow and other relevant penalties.
+When you run into an line-breakpenalty you need to keep in mind that it's a accumulation of club, widow and other relevant penalties.